asssslay/Bankist-course/README.md

 # Bankist

 Bankist is a project developed during a course that simulates a banking website.
-Users can perform transfers, take loans, close accounts, and more.
+Users can perform transfers, take loans, close accounts and more.

 ## Features